-The ProForm Hybrid Trainer is an unusual cross trainer that combines a recumbent exercise bike with a fully functional elliptical trainer.
+The ProForm Hybrid Trainer is a cross between a recumbent bike and an elliptical machine.
 It's one of the more unique offerings by ProForm, a company skilled in crafting decent workout machines at low prices.

-We have a question mark here because the ProForm Hybrid Trainer isn't a traditional exercise bike at all; it's a recumbent bike combined with an elliptical trainer.
-The end result is an exercise machine that isn't like any other cross trainers.
+This 2-in-1 machine is unlike any other cross trainers, and offers the opportunity to target different muscle groups.
 It truly is a hybrid machine that should get more attention, but it's at the low end of the price point, where most serious athletes don't even bother looking for a decent cross trainer.

 There is a Base and a Pro version, and the specs include: